-Anjula is a Consultant media broadcaster, Psychotherapist, relationship Psychologist, family dynamics expert, social scientist, mental health campaigner, author and columnist.
+Anjula is a consultant media broadcaster, Psychotherapist, relationship Psychologist, celebrity therapist, family dynamics expert, social scientist, mental health campaigner, author journalist and columnist.

-With a wealth of experience in a diversity of settings in both the public and private sector, ranging from - from Kent
+With over 5,000 clinical hours- and a wealth of experience over 20 years in a diversity of settings in both the public and private sector, ranging from: Kent

 university working with students experiencing a wide